How to Install GitHub Copilot CLI on Arch Linux

 HTTP/2 200

-A 200 response confirms the registry is reachable.
-If the command times out, the issue is network-level; wait a few minutes and retry the build:
+A 200 response means the registry is reachable.
+If the command times out or returns a transient server error, wait and rerun the AUR build:

 yay -S github-copilot-cli